kyberdrb/Windows_tutorials/Windows_and_Office_as_a_Precious_Gift/Universal_clean_offline_Microsoft_Windows_and_Microsoft_Office_activation_procedure_with_KMS_server_in_a_local_Docker_container.md

 1. Turn on WSL.
 Go to `Turn Windows features on or off` and check feature `Windows Subsystem for Linux`

-    - `Windows Subsystem for Linux` feature is needed to start WSL machines.
+    - `Windows Subsystem for Linux`/`Podsystém Windowsu pre Linux` feature is needed to start WSL machines.

        ![](img/enabling_wsl-Screenshot_2022-09-16_122812.png)